-6. Adult - Atropine 1 mg IV/IO; give in repeat doses every 3 - 5 minutes up to a maximum dose of 3 mg in the adult patient
+- 6. Atropine 0.5 mg IV/IO; give in repeat doses every 3 5 minutes up to a maximum dose of 0.04 mg/kg (or up to a total of 3 mg in the adult patient) - 7.

-- 7. Pediatric: - a.
-EPINEPHrine 1mg/10ml 0.01 mg/kg IV every 3-5 minutes.
-Max dose 1 mg - b.
-Consider Atropine for increased vagal tone or primary AV Block - i.
-Pediatric Atropine 0.02 mg/kg IV.
-May repeat x 1.
-Minimum dose 0.1 mg and maximum single dose 0.5 mg - 8.
 Apply external pacer-Initiate transcutaneous pacing (TCP) for patients who do not respond to atropine; if serious signs or symptoms, do not delay TCP while awaiting IV/IO access or for atropine to take effect.
 Consider premedicating with midazolam 3 mg IV/IN/IO OR fentanyl 1 mcg/kg IV/IN/IO to a MAX first dose of 100 mcg.
 Notify OLMC as soon as possible.
-Check capture frequently (every 2 minutes) by checking peripheral pulses, ensuring the pulse matches the paced rate.
+Check capture frequently (every 2 minutes) by checking peripheral pulses, ensuring the pulse matches the pasced rate. - 8.
+If continued signs or symptoms, consider: - a.
+Repeat atropine or - b.
+EPINEPHrine IV infusion, which may typically be dosed the following way: Preparation Add 1mL (1mg) of EPINEPHrine 1mg/mL to 250 mL bag NS.
+This results in a 1 mg/250 mL = 4 mcg/mL mix.